spsaswat/STORE-MANAGEMENT-BASED-ON-CUSTOMER-RECOMMENDATION/README.md

 Supermarket_app/app/src/main/java/com/example/supermarket/
 this is the location where you can find java codes.

+Supermarket_app/app/src/main/res/layout/
+this is the location where you can find xml codes.

 below is the link that will show funtionality of the app https://twitter.com/i/status/1183807431278649344